 Vila Viniteca lists about 7,500 wines representing over 200 producers both from Spain and abroad.
 Over the last few years (and apart from Ca N’Estruc) they have become wine producers themselves.
 Their large range of wines is the result of joint partnerships with producers like Miguel Ángel de Gregorio in Rioja (Paisajes, La Locomotora), the Castaño family in Yecla (Viña al lado de la Casa), Cava’s L’Origan, Ángel Lorenzo Cachazo in Rueda (El Perro Verde, one of the most successful and widely available wines, and Fenomenal), Eulogio Pomares in Rías Baixas (El Jardín de Lucía), the Eguren Family’s project in Castilla La Mancha (Sospechoso), Juan Carlos Vizcarra in Ribera del Duero (Venta Las Vacas), or Comando G in Gredos (El Hombre Bala and La Mujer Cañón).

 The company also focuses on promoting wine culture in Spain.
 Wine geeks are particularly fond of the annual Wine Tasting in Pairs competition, which is held alternatively in Madrid and Barcelona since 2008.
-With participation limited to 120 couples, the registration period opens at midnight on January 6 but tickets are usually sold within barely half an hour.
+Tickets are usually sold within minutes.
 Prizes are attractive indeed: €20,000 for the winners, €7,000 for the runner-up couple and 3,000 for the third pair.

 Over the last couple of years Vila Viniteca’s blog has been revamped with weekly contributions from wine writers, winemakers, critics and key players from outside the industry who have something valuable to add to the conversation.
 Quim Vila, for his part, writes a weekly wine recommendation from the company’s portfolio in El Periodico de Catalunya’s weekend magazine.
 Vila Viniteca is undoubtedly much more than a mere wine store.
 A.C.